John W. North High School

 For three years, Adam served as the Director of Education for CityLab at the University of California, Los Angeles, a student-run organization that brought the wonder and utility of science to underserved Los Angeles Unified School District students.
 During his tenure, Adam facilitated a GEAR UP grant and designed interdisciplinary lab modules to foster scientific self-efficacy.
 In recognition of his work, he was awarded the Chancellor’s Service Award and the Vice Provost Prize for Leadership.
 CityLab spurred his interest in reaching students meaningfully in a field historically inaccessible to most, and taught him the value of peer collaboration.

-Adam enjoys exploring coffee shops and independent movie theaters, hiking and vegetarian cooking.
+Adam enjoys exploring coffee shops and independent movie theaters, the occasional hike, and tinkering with Arduinos.

 - California State University, Fullerton (Master of Science in Physics, anticipated completion in 2020)